COSC-499-W2025/capstone-project-team-7/docs/migration-plan.md

 ## Quick start for the next agent
 When you pick this up:
 1) Read `docs/feature-inventory.md` (priorities P0/P1/P2) and this `migration-plan.md`.
-2) Decide Next.js render mode (static export vs custom server) and Python bundling strategy; record in this doc.
+2) Keep Next.js in static export mode unless a concrete SSR/ISR need emerges; still decide Python bundling strategy and record it here.
 3) Scaffold `frontend/` (Next + Tailwind + shadcn/ui) and `electron/` (main + preload + IPC skeleton), plus `scripts/dev-desktop.sh`.
 4) Add a FastAPI `/health` call in the Next app to prove wiring; adjust CORS.
 5) Add Docker `fastapi` service (from this doc) if using Docker in dev; otherwise document uvicorn command.